NYUAD-IM/artintel/LabComputers.md

 - [Tmux Cheat Sheet & Quick Reference](https://tmuxcheatsheet.com/)

 ### SFTP
-We'll use SFTP to move files between our computers and the class computers.
+You can use SFTP to move files between our computers and the class computers.

 You can use the `sftp` command line program or GUI programs like Cyberduck.